-The governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes (where relevant) and equal opportunities.
+The governing board have made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes (DELETE IF NOT APPLICABLE) and equal opportunities.

 There are places (the published admission number or PAN) available.